jyl33/Freshworks-Scripts/README.md

 - To run this script, open your terminal and navigate to the autoTicketSubmit folder and run 'python populatefs.py' or 'python populatefd.py'

 - This script requires the requests library.
-Install using 'pip install requests' If you don't have pip, run these commands,
+Install using 'pip install requests'.
+	If you don't have pip, run these commands:

 		1. curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 		2. python get-pip.py